-Coal is a domestic resource that has contributed to U.S. economic growth for over a century.
-However, under a shifting energy generation paradigm, innovation is needed to extract the full economic value from coal and to remediate legacy impacts associated with coal extraction and utilization.
-The Carbon Ore Processing Program at NETL delivers solutions to this challenge with novel technologies for producing valuable products from coal and coal wastes.
-Laboratory and pilot-scale research and development (R&D) supported by the program aims to elevate the value of our nation’s coal resources and transform its use for the future.
-The program focuses on developing a range of coal-derived products, spanning the entire value spectrum from high volume through high value, as shown below.
+Carbon ore is a domestic resource that has contributed to economic growth in the United States for more than a century.
+However, under a shifting energy generation paradigm, innovation is needed to extract the full economic value from carbon ore and to remediate legacy impacts associated with past extraction and utilization.
+The Carbon Ore Processing Program at the NETL delivers solutions to this challenge with novel technologies for producing valuable products from carbon ore.
+Laboratory and pilot-scale research and development (R&D) supported by the program elevates the value of the nation’s carbon ore resources and transforms their use for the future.
+The program focuses on developing a range of carbon ore products spanning the entire value spectrum, from high-volume through high value.

-Coal’s unique structure and composition makes it well suited as a feedstock for high value carbon products such as carbon fibers, graphite for batteries, additive manufacturing filaments and resins, and carbon nanomaterials for advanced electronic and metal alloy applications.
-Coal is also abundant and low-cost, making it an attractive feedstock for high-volume applications such as building materials, as a concrete additive, and polymer composites.
-These markets, which are outside of coal’s traditional thermal and metallurgical roles, expand the U.S. coal value chain and sustains jobs within a critical sector of the US economy.
+Carbon ore’s unique structure and composition makes it well suited as a feedstock for high-value carbon products such as carbon fibers, graphite for batteries, additive manufacturing filaments and resins, and carbon nanomaterials for advanced electronic and metal alloy applications.
+Carbon ore is also abundant and low-cost, making it an attractive feedstock for high-volume applications such as building materials, as a concrete additive, and polymer composites.
+These markets, which are outside of traditional thermal and metallurgical roles, expand the carbon ore value chain in the United States and sustain jobs within a critical sector of the U.S. economy.

 Examples of products pursued by R&D within the Carbon Ore Processing Program include:

-For more information on potential new markets for coal and the emerging technologies being developed by the Carbon Ore Processing Program, click on the links under Explore the Site.
+For more information on potential new markets for carbon ore and the emerging technologies being developed by the Carbon Ore Processing Program, click on the links under Explore the Site.